Is London prepared for the mutant bedbug invasion that has swarmed Paris?

 The Independent asked David Cain, founder and MD of Bed Bugs LTD and a qualified microbiologist, whether the bugs could survive the journey.

-“Business is already booming I started doing this in 2005 when bedbugs were rare and obscure but not anymore.
+“Business is already booming.
+I started doing this in 2005, when bedbugs were rare and obscure, but [they are] not any more.

-“They don’t know and check when you travel you don’t get them.
-Check your home and you will never take them to the office, the cinema, you don’t take them to doctor’s surgery.
+“They don’t know... and check when you travel that you don’t get them.
+Check your home.

-“You won’t be the first person in your office who has had them. there’s so much psychological ingrined in the national psyche

-“Some people who seem to have it all together simply turn into a jibbering wreck.
+“You won’t be the first person in your office who has had them.
+There’s so much psychological [aversion] ingrained in the national psyche.
+Some people who seem to have it all together simply turn into a gibbering wreck.

 One Reddit user helpfully suggested: “ALWAYS use a luggage stand when travelling, and if you want to be extra safe bag up your clothes before you get home and then run everything through a wash cycle with a hot dryer cycle.